Qiyu6769/Qiyu/index.md

 _**[10-Ks analysis](/mid_report/report.md)**_

 By clicking on the 10-Ks analysis, a detailed report can be accessed.
 The primary objective of this analysis is to establish the correlation between various variables and returns.
-In terms of innovation, two noteworthy outcomes(negative / positive innoation) have been identified and are listed below:
+In terms of innovation, two noteworthy outcomes(negative / positive) have been identified and are listed below:

 negative:
 <img src="mid_report/output_21_6.png?raw=true"/>